emrekybs/Wifi-Purple/README.md

 [![EmreKybs](https://img.shields.io/badge/MadeBy-EmreKybs-purple)

-# 🌐 WIFI-PURPLE 🌐 A Automate script for wifi hacking
+# 🌐 WIFI-PURPLE 🌐 Automate script for wifi hacking
 This Python script, titled "WIFI-PURPLE," is a network tool designed for WiFi security testing and hacking.
 It provides a user-friendly command-line interface and utilizes popular network tools to perform various wireless network-related tasks.